mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 ## Gotcha 7: Some OAuth Providers Refuse to Work with Unencrypted http

-The `http` protocol is inherently insecure and some OAuth providers would refuse to work with it.
+The `http` protocol is inherently unsafe and some OAuth providers refuse to work with it.

 That’s a problem because setting up `https` encryption certificates for _local